-Prior to founding TechTarget, Strakosch was the President of the Technology Division of United Communications Group.
-He joined United Communications Group when the company acquired Reliability Ratings, an IT publishing that he founded in 1989.
-Before Reliability Ratings, Strakosch worked at EMC Corporation, where he was one of the company’s first 30 employees and held various executive roles including opening the company’s first office in Silicon Valley and launching the company’s first product for the mainframe market.
+Prior to founding TechTarget, Strakosch was the President of the Technology Division of UCG.
+He joined UCG when the company acquired Reliability Ratings, a successful IT publishing and research company, which he founded.
+Before founding Reliability Ratings, Strakosch worked at EMC Corporation, which he joined when the company had $18 million in revenues.
+He was there for EMC’s IPO and held various executive roles including opening the first office in Silicon Valley and successfully launching the company’s first mainframe product.

-Strakosch was named New England Entrepreneur of the Year by Ernst and Young.
+Strakosch was named EY New England Entrepreneur of the Year.
 He has been inducted into the min Digital Hall of Fame and was named B2B Innovator of the Year by Media Business, a division of Advertising Age.
-Media Business named him one of the industry’s Most Influential Executives.
 TechTarget has won hundreds of independent journalism awards and has been named as one of Massachusetts Best Companies to work for by both The Boston Globe and The Boston Business Journal.

 Strakosch graduated from Boston College, where he serves on the Board of Regents and BC’s annual student business plan competition has been named The Strakosch Venture Competition.
 Strakosch serves on the Board of Governors at Fairfield Prep, is on the Board of Trustees at Cristo Rey Boston High School, is the Co-Chair of the Board of Trustees at St. Columbkille Partnership School and serves on the Board of Trustees at Melmark, a human services provider for individuals with developmental disabilities.

 He advises multiple private companies, with various roles including Investor, Director, Advisory Board Member and informal adviser.